TurnOffTheTV/TurnOffTheTV/README.md

 - 👋 Hi, I’m @TurnOffTheTV!
 - 👀 I’m interested in computer programming.
 - 🌱 I’m currently learning JavaScript and webpages.
-- 📫 How to reach me: turnoffthetv@turnoffthetv.github.io
+- 📫 How to reach me: turnoffthetv@turnoffthetv.xyz

 <!---
 TurnOffTheTV/TurnOffTheTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.